-SB 175 TESTIMONY - Tax increase on income, rents, royalties, tobacco, alcohol Page 6 of 6 February 16, 2017
+SB 188 TESTIMONY - Income Tax increase Page 6 of 6 February 14, 2017

 Kansans, it's reasonable to expect that pass-through business filings and employment will be negatively impacted by an unnecessary tax increase on those businesses.

 And how is it fair to the people who will likely lose their job or have fewer employment opportunities as a result of this unnecessary tax increase?